XiaoBWang1/LostGrenadiers/INSTALL.md

 INSTALL

-The Lost Grenadiers' program can be clone from the the its GitHub repository from the following address:
+The Lost Grenadiers' program can be clone from the the its GitHub repository from the following URL:

 https://github.com/XiaoBWang1/LostGrenadiers